amdw/enginecloud/README.md

 Modern consumer hardware is very different from server hardware, especially with devices like laptops that place some degree of emphasis on power efficiency rather than raw performance.
-Chess engine developers often understandably tend to place more emphasis on optimising the performance of their software on the latter than the former, since that is where they primarily compete.
+Chess engine developers understandably tend to put more effort into optimising the performance of their software on the latter than the former, since that is where they primarily compete.

 Another important trend is the emergence of chess engines based on ["deep neural networks"](https://en.wikipedia.org/wiki/Deep_learning).
 DeepMind's